 |

-The biggest ppc series printed (also published?) by Mehner & Maas I know of is on Constantinople.
+The biggest ppc series printed by Mehner & Maas I know of is on Constantinople.
 By chance I found a lot of some 40 diff. views, almost all of topo type, few could be filed under ethnic views.
 My samples with undivided back (card no. in red on picture side at lower right corner) show numbers ranging from 7792 to 9675.
 Div. back views: lowest no. 6197 - highest 11085, found on address side lower left corner near the typical decorative border.
 All printed in green ink.
 This shows that the M. & M. card/image numbers were used also for reprints.
-None of my cards shows any mention of local distributors or publishers.
+The publisher very likely was (local) Ludwigsohn fréres.
+Info kindly provided by Gökhun Yılmaz, Turkey.

 |